PayPal Verification Process - FAQ for Canada

 Frequently Asked Questions - The Verification Process

 A Verified seller has provided additional evidence of their identity to PayPal by passing key security checks and completing the PayPal Verification process.
 Verification increases the overall security of the PayPal network because most buyers prefer to do business with Verified sellers.

 To become verified, add and confirm your bank account to your PayPal account.

 Why does PayPal ask sellers to become Verified?

 Verification helps increase trust and safety in our community.
 Buyers can feel more confident doing business with Verified sellers, who are more likely to be legitimate, trustworthy merchants.

 No, but PayPal recommends that you get Verified as it will enhance your reputation as a seller.

+For regulatory reasons, there may be a limit on the amount of money you can send or receive.
 If you have reached your PayPal account send limit you will need to become Verified in order to continue making transactions.

 What's a send limit?